Plasmalogen: Possible disease links

 The lack of good methods to assay plasmalogen has created difficulties for scientists to assess how plasmalogen might be involved in human diseases other than RCDP and Zellweger spectrum, in which the involvement is certain.
 There is some evidence in humans that low plasmalogens are involved in the pathology of bronchopulmonary dysplasia, which is an important complication of premature birth.
-One study showed that plasmalogen levels are reduced in people with COPD who smoked compared with non-smokers.
+One study showed that plasmalogen levels are reduced in people with chronic obstructive pulmonary disease (COPD) who smoked compared with non-smokers.

-There is some evidence from humans and animals that there are reduced levels of plasmalogens in the brain in neurodegenerative disorders including Alzheimer disease, Parkinson's disease, Niemann–Pick disease, type C, Down syndrome, and multiple sclerosis, it is not clear if this is causal or correlative.
+There is some evidence from humans and animals that there are reduced levels of plasmalogens in the brain in neurodegenerative disorders including Alzheimer's disease, Parkinson's disease, Niemann–Pick disease type C, Down syndrome, and multiple sclerosis, it is not clear if this is causal or correlative.
 A study with mice concluded that plasmalogens can eliminate aging-associated synaptic defects.

 More recently, population studies have also associated lower circulating plasmalogen levels with cardiometabolic disease.
 Animal studies have also demonstrated lower cardiac plasmalogen levels under settings of dilated cardiomyopathy and myocardial infarction.